-23. Private educational institutions are given relief from payment of GST on certain goods which are directly used in providing educational services in accordance with the National Curriculum or approved curriculum.
-The goods as listed under item 5(a) of the First Schedule of the GST Relief Order 2014 are as follows:

-- (a) multimedia equipment directly used as a teaching aid; - (b) equipment for science and linguistic laboratory; - (c) tools and equipment for vocational studies; and - (d) chemicals, solution and gas for the use in science laboratory.

-24. The supplier (seller) of such goods to the private educational institutions is given relief from charging the GST but has to put up a claim for relief from charging according to the Third Schedule of the GST (Relief) Order 2014.
+- 23. Private educational institutions are given relief from payment of GST on certain goods which are directly used in providing educational services in accordance with the National Curriculum or approved curriculum.
+The goods as listed under Item 5(a), First Schedule, GST (Relief) Order 2014 are as follows: - (a) multimedia equipment directly used as a teaching aid; - (b) equipment for science and linguistic laboratory; - (c) tools and equipment for vocational studies; and - (d) chemicals, solution and gas for the use in science laboratory. - 24.
+The supplier need to issue a tax invoice and state in the tax invoice that he is relief from charging GST for a supply to a private educational institutions given relief under the GST (Relief) Order 2014.
 The private educational institution has to claim relief from payment of GST similar to public educational institution as described in paragraph 22 above.
-The private educational institutions are not given relief from payment of GST on services acquired or on goods which are not listed in item 5(a) of the First Schedule of the Goods and Services Tax (Relief) Order, 2014.
+The private educational institutions are not given relief from payment of GST on services acquired or on goods which are not listed in item 5(a), First Schedule, GST (Relief) Order, 2014.
 As educational services provided by the private educational institutions are under the GST (Exempt Supply) Order 2014, such educational institutions are not eligible to claim the GST paid on the acquisition or purchase of goods which are not listed in the Order or on the services acquired.